Dollar rises vs emerging market currencies, Aussie on China woes

 | NEW YORK

-NEW YORK Investors on Wednesday clamored for the safety of the U.S. dollar against emerging market currencies and commodity-linked units such as Australian dollar following a slide in the Chinese stock market.
+NEW YORK Investors on Wednesday clamoured for the safety of the U.S. dollar against emerging market currencies and commodity-linked units such as Australian dollar following a slide in the Chinese stock market.

-The yen, meanwhile, hit a more than one week low against the greenback JPY= after Japanese trade data raised concerns about another recession in the world's third-largest economy.
-That helped the dollar rise to 120 yen at multiple points during the day and was last up 0.1 percent at 119.94 JPY=.
+The yen, meanwhile, hit a more than one week low against the greenback after Japanese trade data raised concerns about another recession in the world's third-largest economy.
+That helped the dollar rise to 120 yen at multiple points during the day and was last up 0.1 percent at 119.94.

 The dollar also advanced against the Australian dollar, often seen as a proxy for Chinese investments because of Australia's pronounced trade links with China.
-The Aussie dollar fell 0.5 percent to US$0.7214 AUD=.
+The Aussie dollar fell 0.5 percent to US$0.7214.

 The dollar's relative strength was notable, but "it is the story about commodity currencies that is much more important," said Kathy Lien, managing director of BK Asset Management in New York.